-Where data or datasets are referenced,2 information relates to all geospatial datasets owned or managed by the Department of State that are, or should be, available to the public.
+Where data or datasets are referenced,2 information relates to all geospatial datasets owned or managed by the Department of Health and Human Services that are, or should be, available to the public.

-To support a more comprehensive picture of agency compliance and related activities, each agency had the option to submit up to a 2-page document, using the survey, as part of the agency's submission.
-If provided, the document may include highlights and examples that can supplement the FGDC report to Congress, support the feedback process with the NGAC, or provide context to Office of the Inspector General (OIG) findings.
+To support a more comprehensive picture of agency compliance and related activities, each agency had the option to submit up to a 2-page document as part of the agency's submission.
+If provided, the document may include highlights and examples that can supplement the FGDC annual summary report, the FGDC biennial Report to Congress, support the feedback process with the NGAC, or provide context to Office of the Inspector General (OIG) findings.